Craig Charles: Other presenting roles

-Charles has presented children's television programmes, including What's That Noise?
+Charles presented the Video View segment of Night Network (1987), where four celebrities were invited each week to watch new pop music videos, press a big red button once they had seen enough, and give their opinions on the video afterwards.
+Charles has also presented children's television programmes, including What's That Noise?
 (1989) and Parallel 9 (1992) on BBC1 and Go Getters (1994) on ITV.
 He was the travelling reporter for the highly acclaimed, but controversial, BBC 'mockumentary' Ghostwatch, which tricked viewers into believing it was a live investigation into ghost sightings in a suburban home on Halloween night (1992).
 Charles presented the virtual reality game show Cyberzone (1993) on BBC2; the late-night entertainment show Funky Bunker (1997) on ITV; the reality show Jailbreak (2000) on Channel 5; the discussion show Amazing Space: The Pub Guide to the Universe (2001) on National Geographic; and the late-night current affairs chat show Weapons of Mass Distraction (2004) on ITV.

 Other appearances

 Charles has appeared on celebrity editions of University Challenge (1998), Can't Cook, Won't Cook (1998), The Weakest Link (2004), The Chase (2012) and Pointless (2013), and comedy panel shows such as Have I Got News for You (1995), Just a Minute (1995) and They Think It's All Over (1996) and Keith Lemon's Through the Keyhole (2014).
 He was a team captain on the sci-fi quiz series Space Cadets (1997) on Channel 4, which guest-starred William Shatner.
 Charles has opened The National Lottery Draw (1997) and his home has featured on Through the Keyhole.
 Charles was a contestant in the Celebrity Poker Club tournament (2004) on Challenge, where he reached the semi-finals, and in the Channel 4 reality game show, The Games (2005), which documented the contestants' intensive training regime and each live Olympic Games-style sporting event.

 From 16 November 2014, Charles took part in the fourteenth series of I'm a Celebrity...Get Me Out of Here!
 However, on 20 November, Charles left the series soon after learning that his brother Dean had died after suffering a heart attack.

+In 2026, he was one of the 'All Stars' contestants in series 2 of I'm a Celebrity...
+South Africa, aired on ITV in April 2026.
+He finished 4th, to Harry Redknapp 3rd, Mo Farah 2nd, and Adam Thomas 1st.